10up/wp-newrelic/readme.txt

 If you identify any errors or have an idea for improving the plugin, please open an [issue](https://github.com/10up/wp-newrelic/issues?stage=open).
 We're excited to see what the community thinks of this project, and we would love your input!

 == Installation ==

 1. First, you will need to [install and configure](https://docs.newrelic.com/docs/agents/php-agent/getting-started/new-relic-php) New Relic PHP agent on server.
 2. Activate the plugin in WordPress.
 3. Enjoy!

+== Frequently Asked Questions ==

+= Where do I report security bugs found in this plugin? =

+Please report security bugs found in the source code of the New Relic Reporting for WordPress plugin through the [Patchstack Vulnerability Disclosure  Program](https://patchstack.com/database/vdp/d1d1019e-23d3-4908-b1be-6caac89d4eb6).
+The Patchstack team will assist you with verification, CVE assignment, and notify the developers of this plugin.

 == Changelog ==